 Having an experienced attorney is also critical to negotiating the reward itself.
 The government evaluates a number of factors in deciding how much to offer whistleblowers.
 Considering the amount of money that is typically recovered in Medicare fraud cases, you stand to lose a significant sum of money if your compensation is poorly negotiated.

 Lastly, we help our clients fight back against employer retaliation.
 It’s not easy to come forward with evidence of fraud.
-Jeffrey Newman Law recognizes that, and we will work to protect your rights.
+Newman & Shapiro recognizes that, and we will work to protect your rights.

 Contact Our Medicare Fraud Whistleblower Attorney

 Whistleblowers are courageous, and their efforts save taxpayer money and help patients.
 Help protect Medicare from waste and abuse.
-Give Jeffrey Newman Law a call today to schedule your confidential consultation.
+Give Newman & Shapiro a call today to schedule your confidential consultation.